-History of Blackpool Winter Gardens
+- Potted History of Blackpool Winter Gardens

 Potted History of Blackpool Winter Gardens

-In 1875, the Winter Gardens Company was formed and bought the six acre Bank Hey site site for £28,000.
+The Winter Gardens Company formed in 1875, and bought the six acre Bank Hey Street site for £28,000.

 Their plan was “to place on the land a concert room, promenades, conservatories and other accessories calculated to convert the estate into a pleasant lounge, especially desirous during inclement days.”